itsdouges/typescript-transformer-handbook/README.md

 # Typescript Transformer Handbook

-A handbook on how to create transformers for Typescript.
+A handbook on how to create transformers for Typescript which are synonymous with Babel Plugins.
 Inspired by the [Babel Handbook](https://github.com/jamiebuilds/babel-handbook).

 **Translations**